raghavian/lungVAE/README.md

 # README #

-This is official Pytorch implementation of
+This is the official Pytorch implementation of
 "[Lung Segmentation from Chest X-rays using Variational Data Imputation](https://arxiv.org/abs/2005.10052)", Raghavendra Selvan et al. 2020

 ![lotenet](models/model.png)